Aleks-Zielinski/Uno.py/README.md

 Next move belongs to computer.
 The computer takes random card that can be placed, if there is none, it takes one card
 ![alt text](https://github.com/Aleks-Zielinski/Uno.py/blob/main/assets%20for%20readme/computer-move.png "Computer move")
 ![alt text](https://github.com/Aleks-Zielinski/Uno.py/blob/main/assets%20for%20readme/computer-extra-card.png "Takes extra card")
 After someone reaches point of having 0 cards it prints who won and asks you if you want to play again, if you do then it asks you again for settings
 ![alt text](https://github.com/Aleks-Zielinski/Uno.py/blob/main/assets%20for%20readme/win-play-again.png "Win and play again")
+# How to play?